erkanerol/erkanerol.github.io/content/post/how-kubectl-exec-works.md

 weight = 1
 +++

-Last Friday, one of my colleagues approached me and asked a question about regarding how to exec a command in a pod via client-go in a k8s operator.
+Last Friday, one of my colleagues approached me and asked a question about how to exec a command in a pod with client-go.
 I didn't know the answer and I noticed that I had never thought about the mechanism in "kubectl exec".
 I had some ideas about how it should be, but I wasn't 100% sure.
 I noted the topic to check again and I have learnt a lot after reading some blogs, docs and source codes.
 In this blog post, I am going to share my understanding and findings.

 > Please ping me if there is something wrong. https://twitter.com/erkan_erol_